theprettybird/theprettybird/README.md

 ## 📫 Contact

- For a quick response, DM me on [Instagram](https://www.instagram.com/katherine.hg_/) or [LinkedIn](https://www.linkedin.com/in/yen-hoang-186b091a2/).
+ For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/yen-hoang-186b091a2/).

- For professional inquiries, reach out via email at [haiyenhoang124@gmail.com](mailto:haiyenhoang124@gmail.com).
+ For professional inquiries, reach out via email at [yenhoang041299@gmail.com](mailto:yenhoang041299@gmail.com).

  👋I love discussing about data, so please connect with me!